IgniteUI/indigo-design-docfx/en/components/date-picker.md

 # Date Picker

-Use the Date Picker Component to represent a date visually and provide appropriate means for its display in forms and selection from a drop-down or dialog.
+Use the Date Picker Component to represent a date visually and provide appropriate means for its display in forms and selection from a dropdown or dialog.
 The Date Picker is visually identical to the [Ignite UI for Angular Date Picker Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/date_picker.html)

 ## Date Picker Demo